 To ensure safe operation, don’t cut corners when it comes to safety.
 Carefully read and observe all instructions in your portable electric generator’s owner’s manual.

 Consult your manufacturer’s manual for correct grounding procedures.

-Do not store fuel indoors or try to refuel a generator whiles it’s running.
+Don’ store fuel indoors or refuel a generator whiles it’s running.

 Gasoline and other flammable liquids should be store outside of living areas in properly labeled, non-glass safety containers.
 They should not be stored in a garage if a fuel-burning appliance is in the garage.
 The vapor from gasoline can travel invisibly along the ground and be ignited by pilot lights or electric arcs caused by turning on the lights.
 Avoid spilling fuel on hot components.
 Put out all flames or cigarettes when handling gasoline.
 Always have a fully charged, approved fire extinguisher located near the generator.
 Never attempt to refuel a portable generator while it’s running.

 Turn off all equipment powered by the generator before shutting down your generator.
 Many generator parts are hot enough to burn you during operation.